 - Move your body slowly and gently at first: walk or do qigong or gentle yoga.
 Start with what you can tolerate.
 Always stop if symptoms return.

 - As soon as you become able, work up to more intense exercise, which increases your body’s production of BDNF.

-- Cross-lateral movement (walking, marching in place, etc.) helps get your hemispheres working together.
+- Cross-lateral movement (walking, crawling, marching in place, etc.) helps get your hemispheres working together again and increases coordination.